 Financial Aid and Billing Information

 Please be advised that in order to be considered for financial aid, a part-time student must have final approval status into a degree program and be enrolled in a minimum of three credit hours per term for graduate study and six credit hours for undergraduate study.
-One of the options that you can select to have displayed on your Connect2U page is ASAP (Administrative System Access Point).
-ASAP is your gateway to displaying several functions, and it requires you to log on with the same username and password as your email account.
-Among the items that you can see through ASAP is information on financial aid and your bill.
+You will access financial aid and billing information through the University Student Portal, Connect2U.
 The receipt of financial aid documents, your award letter production date, award amounts, and other information are listed on an on-going basis.
-For questions concerning financial aid and billing, please contact the Office of Student Administrative Services.
+For questions concerning financial aid and billing, please contact Enrollment Services.

 Withdrawing from Courses & Refunds

 If you decide a course is not right for you or need to withdraw for other reasons, you must submit a request for withdrawal in writing.
 Withdrawal forms are available at the Colleges of Arts and Sciences, Business and Engineering.
 Withdrawal dates and refunds are based on the course schedule.
 The University may require written documentation of any extenuating circumstances.